Zara Larsson: 2015–2017: So Good and international success

 On 15 January 2015, Larsson released Uncover, her first international EP, containing songs from her album 1.

 On 5 June 2015, Larsson released the single "Lush Life" from her upcoming second studio album.
 The song became her second number one single and was certified 4× platinum in Sweden.
-The song reached the top five in 18 countries and got certified platinum in 16 countries.

-On 22 July 2015, Larsson released her collaboration with British singer MNEK, "Never Forget You", the second single from her upcoming album.
+The song reached the top five in 18 countries and was certified platinum in 16 countries.
+On 22 July 2015, Larsson released her collaboration with English singer MNEK, "Never Forget You", the second single from her upcoming album.
 The song reached number one in Sweden, number three in Australia, and number five in the United Kingdom.
 The song was certified platinum in Sweden after two weeks.

 In February 2016, Tinie Tempah released "Girls Like" featuring Larsson.
 Larsson was later featured in the official song of UEFA Euro 2016, David Guetta's "This One's for You".

-On 1 September 2016, Larsson released "Ain't My Fault", the third single taken from her upcoming album.
+On 1 September 2016, Larsson released "Ain't My Fault", the third single from her upcoming album.
 On 22 October 2016, Larsson was named one of Time's "30 Most Influential Teens of 2016".
 She released "I Would Like", the fourth single from her upcoming album, on 11 November 2016.
 It peaked at number two in the United Kingdom and at number four in Sweden.

 In January 2017, Larsson released "So Good", featuring American singer Ty Dolla Sign.
 The single served as the fifth single from her second album of the same name, which was released on 17 March 2017 as her first international album.
 The album also features a collaboration with Wizkid titled "Sundown".
-"Symphony" by Clean Bandit featuring Zara Larsson was included as a bonus track and was released as a single on the same date and became Larsson's fifth number one single in her home country and first number one single in the United Kingdom.
+"Symphony" by Clean Bandit featuring Larsson was included as a bonus track and was released as a single on the same date and became Larsson's fifth number one single in her home country and first number one single in the United Kingdom.
 The album became her second number one album in Sweden and peaked in the top ten in Australia, Denmark, Finland, Netherlands, New Zealand, Norway and the United Kingdom.

 On 12 May 2017, Larsson released a music video for "Don't Let Me Be Yours" as the sixth single from So Good, with "Only You" being released as the seventh single from the album on 11 August 2017.